BatoolMM/R-markdown/_episodes/02-starting-with-rmarkdown.md

 document increases reproducibility by bundling paper components together
-- decreasing the amount of work you, your collaborators, and your audience has to do to search for different components of your project - raw data, analysis and plots, narrative, and citations.
+- decreasing the amount of work you, your collaborators, and your audience has to do to search for different components of your project - raw data, analysis and plots, narrative, and citations. <br>

 > Tip: Good Enough Practices for Scientific Computing
 > ---------------------------------------------------